-Definition 2 An utterance can be a word, a phrase, or an entire sentence.
+Definition 4 An utterance can be a word, a phrase, or an entire sentence.
 It is the smallest unit of speech.

 The following are all potential examples of utterances: (ok?), (uhuhh), (the pink one), (yeah, well, I thought she was going to, but she never did.), (bugs lives outside, honey.).
-For this work, non-verbal vocalizations (e.g., laughing, sobbing, crying, mouth clicking, sighing) as utterances are also labeled, as they have a communicative meaning.
+For this work, non-verbal vocalizations are also labeled (e.g., laughing, sobbing, crying, mouth clicking, sighing) as utterances, as they have a communicative meaning.
 However, other non-communicative sounds, like sneezes and coughs, are not considered utterances.
 In the following lines, some rules that have been followed through the annotations are presented:

-Pauses of 2 seconds or less: If the speaker hesitates to find a word, it is treated as one utterance, unless the speaker pauses for more than two seconds. (e.g., put it in the - toy box).
+- Pauses of 2 seconds or less: If the speaker hesitates to find a word, it is treated as one utterance, unless the speaker pauses for more than two seconds. (e.g., put it in the toy box). - Self-corrected speech: If the speaker interrupts herself to correct herself, it is treated as one utterance. (e.g., don't do that, Nathan Jake!).